shy-runge/Clean_1/codebook.md

-Introduction

-The script run_analysis.R performs the 5 steps described in the course project's definition.

-The test and train data are merged using the cbind() and rbind() functions.
-Then, only those columns with the mean and standard deviation measures are taken from the whole dataset.
-After extracting these columns, they are given the correct names, taken from features.txt.
-As activity data is addressed with values 1:6, we take the activity names and IDs from activity_labels.txt and they are substituted in the dataset.
-On the whole dataset, those columns with vague column names are corrected.
-Finally, we generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
-The output file is called tidy_dat2.txt, and uploaded to this repository.

 Variables

-Xtrain, Ytrain, Xtest, Ytest, subjecttrain and subjecttest contain the data from the downloaded files.
+- Xtrain, Ytrain, Xtest, Ytest, subjecttrain and subjecttest contain the data from the downloaded files.
-They are merged for further analyis
+- Train_combine are the training data with X,Y and subject for training
+- Test_combine are the testing data with X,Y and subject for testing
+- features_req stores the required features required(namely  mean and std deviatin of various parameters
+- req_dat2 is variables used for storing the final data from which tidy data is generated
-Finally, tidy_dat2 contains the relevant tidy date and stored in .txt file.
+- tidy_dat2  is the final tidy data and it is stored as txt file with the same name

 Packages used

-plyr
+- plyr